Fridolina Rolfö: Early career

-Rolfö signed for Linköping in 2014 and scored a hat-trick on her UEFA Women's Champions League debut against English champions Liverpool.
+Rolfö signed for Linköping in 2014 and scored a hat-trick on her UEFA Champions League debut against English champions Liverpool.

+Bayern Munich

-In November 2016, it was announced that Rolfö would sign for current Frauen-Bundesliga champions Bayern Munich.
+In November 2016, it was announced that Rolfö would sign for reigning Bundesliga champions Bayern Munich.
 She signed an 18-month contract, starting from 1 January 2017.
-In each of her three seasons in Germany Bayern Munich finished runners up to VfL Wolfsburg in the league.
+On 26 February 2017 she made her debut in a 2–1 win in a home game against FF USV Jena, coming on as a substitute for Melanie Leupolz in the 68th minute.
+She scored her first Bundesliga goal on 1 October 2017 in a 4–0 away win against TSG 1899 Hoffenheim.
+In each of her three seasons in Germany, Bayern Munich finished runners up to VfL Wolfsburg in the league.

+VfL Wolfsburg

-In May 2019, current Frauen-Bundesliga champions VfL Wolfsburg announced the signing of Rolfö to a two-year contract.
+In May 2019, current Bundesliga champions VfL Wolfsburg announced the signing of Rolfö to a two-year contract.
 On 25 August 2020, Rolfö scored the only goal against Barcelona in their single-legged Champions League semifinal victory to book a place in the final, where her team eventually lost 1–3 to Lyon.

-On June 30, 2021, Rolfö left VfL Wolfsburg after the expiration of her contract.
+On 30 June 2021, Rolfö left VfL Wolfsburg after the expiration of her contract.

+Barcelona

 On 7 July 2021, she signed a two-year deal with Barcelona.
 On 4 September, Rolfö made her official debut for Barcelona when she came on for the last 18 minutes, replacing Mariona Caldentey in her side's 5–0 routing of Granadilla Tenerife.
 A week later, she scored her first goal for the club, when she slotted her side's fourth goal in another 5–0 victory against Real Betis.

 In January 2023, Rolfö extended her contract with Barcelona until June 2026.
+Rolfö scored the winning goal of the 2022–23 Champions League final, making it 3–2 against her former club VfL Wolfsburg and giving Barcelona their second Champions League title.

+On 5 September 2023, Rolfö announced that she would be undergoing keyhole surgery on the meniscus of her right knee.
+She returned from injury on 17 March 2024, and in her first match back, she opened scoring in the 8th minute for a 7–0 victory against UD Tenerife.
+Playing both as full-back and winger, and serving as the team's penalty taker, she returned in top form to help Barcelona to a Champions League victories at Stamford Bridge and then in the final.
+On 7 July 2025, her contract with Barcelona was terminated by mutual consent.

+Manchester United

+On 15 August 2025, it was announced that Rolfö had signed for English Women's Super League club Manchester United on a two-year deal.
+She made her debut for the club on 14 September during a 5–1 WSL victory against London City Lionesses.
+Rolfö scored her first goal for United during their 1–0 Champions League victory against Atlético Madrid on 16 October.